open-telemetry/opentelemetry.io/content/en/blog/2023/kubecon-eu.md

 and technical committee are excited to be at [KubeCon EU][] in Amsterdam from April 18 - 21, 2023!

-You can meet us at the [project booth][], listen to our talks or learn with us during workshops.
-We are looking forward to hear from you, how you are using OpenTelemetry or contributing to the project.
+Come meet us at the [project booth][], listen to our talks or learn with us during workshops.
+We are looking forward to hear from you, in particular how you are using OpenTelemetry or contributing to the project.

 You will find below a list of talks and other activities related to